Revealed Price Preference: Theory and Empirical Analysis: Introduction

-Finally, we test, and find support for, the expenditure augmented utility model on two separate national household expenditure data sets from Canada and the U.K. We also estimate the welfare impact of the changes in observed prices.
-We demonstrate that these could be meaningfully estimated, even though they are typically only partially identified: the estimated bounds on the percentage of households who are made better or worse off by a price change are almost always narrower than ten percentage points and often substantially narrower than that.
+Finally, we show how the RAUM can be used to estimate the welfare impact of the changes in observed prices in repeated cross-sectional data.
+Specifically, we take the model to two separate national household expenditure data sets from Canada and the U.K. and show that we can meaningfully estimate bounds on the percentage of households who are better and worse off.
+Even though these bounds are typically only partially identified, the estimated bounds are almost always narrower than ten percentage points and often substantially narrower than that.
+This demonstrates how to operationalize our novel econometric methodology to conduct inference for counterfactuals.